-Federal Ministry for the Environment, Nature Conservation and Nuclear Safety
+Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection based on a decision of the German Bundestag

 Disclaimer

 This report summarises direct responses from national stakeholders across the project countries, providing average scores by country, sector, and for the region overall.
 These scores reflect the subjective perceptions of the respondents and are complemented by analytical interpretations from the authors.
 The findings do not represent the ITF's expert position on transport connectivity, resilience, sustainability, or digitalisation in the region.